Skip to main content

 • Medically Reviewed

-• Last Updated On June 23rd, 2025
+• Last Updated On August 13th, 2025

 The pounding in your temples intensifies as you struggle to focus on your computer screen.
-Whether it’s a tension headache after a stressful day, a migraine that leaves you seeking solace in a dark room, or a cervicogenic headache stemming from your neck – these painful episodes can significantly disrupt your daily life and diminish your overall well-being.
+Whether it’s a tension headache after a stressful day, a migraine that leaves you seeking solace in a dark room, or a cervicogenic headache stemming from your neck, these painful episodes can significantly disrupt your daily life and diminish your overall well-being.
 Understanding the specific type of headache you’re experiencing is the crucial first step toward finding effective relief.

 Types of Headaches and Migraines